NickMaev/react-core-boilerplate/README.md

 ![](https://habrastorage.org/webt/zi/uw/th/ziuwthv_kafkor5tz00x8xwvgz8.png)
 ![](https://habrastorage.org/webt/b_/ln/zk/b_lnzk7ci9nikanfpttgvn7bmqk.png)
 # Changes
 ##### v.
+1.5.2 (2018-12-01)
+* Added fulltext live search to example.
+* Added Webpack plugins: `case-sensitive-paths-webpack-plugin`, `react-dev-utils`
+* Added plugins with examples:
+`awesome-debounce-promise` to prevent doing frequent queries in live search, `formik` to create forms in React without tears.
+* Fixed some functional and text errors.
+##### v.
 1.5.0(1) (2018-11-07)
 * Added `hosting.json` which contains hosting settings and will be used in the production build.
 * Added `bind-decorator` package and examples with it.